-Data may originate from observations, experiments, references, and may be derived from other sources, transformed, or the result of a simulation.
+Data may originate from observations, experiments, and references, and may be derived from other sources, transformed, or the result of a simulation.

 In addition to describing the types of data, you should also describe the formats for the files in which the data will be stored, maintained, and made available.
 Whenever possible, non-proprietary formats should be used, or data converted to more open, shareable formats, especially when archiving data or depositing it in a data center or repository.

 - Describe how you will annotate and/or describe the data, including the metadata standards and tools (if any) that will be employed.